Owerke/Twixxer/README.md

 ## Project structure

-For easier code overview and structing, we separated the code into different files and folders.
+For easier code overview and structing, I separated the code into different files and folders.

 ### Project folders